nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 You can establish subscriptions outside of frontend components using the (Discrete)OrmSubscription class.
 DiscreteOrmSubscriptions are scoped to one document, (RDF-based) OrmSubscriptions can have a `Scope` of more than one document and require a shape type.
 Once a subscription is established, its `.readyPromise` resolves and the `.signalObject` contains the 2-way bound data.

 You can create a new subscription using `(Discrete)OrmSubscription.getOrCreate()`.
 If a subscription with the same document or scope exists already, a reference to that object is returned.
 Otherwise, a new one is created.
-The pooling is especially useful when more than one frontend component subscribes to the same data and scope by calling `useShape()` or `useDiscrete()`.
+This pooling is especially useful when more than one frontend component subscribes to the same data and scope by calling `useShape()` or `useDiscrete()`.
 This reduces load and the data is available instantly.

 Subscriptions are open until `.close()` is called on all references of this object.
 The `useShape` and `useDiscrete` hooks call `.close()` on their reference when their component unmounts.